 Ski Carrier Straps

-You have probably seen them at the last ski village you were at: People walking around with their skis neatly held together by comfortable carrier, while everyone else wrestled with their two 8-pound chunks of carbon graphite.
+You probably saw them at the last ski village you were at: People walking around with their skis neatly held together by comfortable carrier, while everyone else wrestled with their two 8-pound chunks of carbon graphite.

 Best of all, these ski carrier straps are cheap.
 You aren’t going to spend much at all.
 A good set can be had for $10 to $30 dollars a set, so compared to most ski and snowboard gear they are downright free.
 If your ski experience routinely involves walking a block or more with your skis, even if it is just from a parking area to the chairlift, straps can be a simple and inexpensive way to make carrying your skis much more pleasant.

 As a rule of thumb, the straps have to be simple and quick to use, comfortable to wear (straight or diagonally across the back), and able to be folded easily to a compact size that fits your pocket.
 Getting anything bulky will totally defeat the purpose of having them — if they take up much space, then you might as well just get a full-on ski bag.
 They need to work well when you are using them, and be unnoticeable when you are not.

 To make things easier, we picked some of the best straps on the market and analyzed their main features.